rails/rails/guides/source/testing.md

 ### The Test Environment

 By default, every Rails application has three environments: development, test, and production.
-The database for each one of them is configured in +config/database.yml+.
+The database for each one of them is configured in `config/database.yml`.

 A dedicated test database allows you to set up and interact with test data in isolation.
 Tests can mangle test data with confidence, that won't touch the data in the development or production databases.

 ### Rails Sets up for Testing from the Word Go

-Rails creates a +test+ folder for you as soon as you create a Rails project using +rails new+ _application_name_.
+Rails creates a `test` folder for you as soon as you create a Rails project using `rails new` _application_name_.
 If you list the contents of this folder then you shall see:

 ```bash
 $ ls -F test